Metaform/cx-recommendations/doc/ssi/implementation.md

 e.g. `DismantlerCredential`.
 Therefore, in Tractus-X EDC we need to implement an extension that maps the credential type onto an access scope and vice versa.

+> In Tractus-X we already have something similar, we wil either reuse it or replace it.

-#### 1.b Subtask EDC: use OAuth2 to obtain Self-Issued ID Token from STS
+#### 1.b Subtask EDC: Implement `IdentityAndTrustService` - use OAuth2 to obtain Self-Issued ID Token from STS

 An identity service needs to be implemented (`IdentityAndTrustService` (ITS)), that requests the token from the STS ( using basic OAuth flows), but on the verification side it follows the presentation protocol.